skerit/forkify/README.md

 * Distribute executions over multiple instances
 * Create new instances when existing ones are too busy
-* Buffers are sent over a separate stream to bypass costly JSON serialization
+* Buffers & streams are sent over a separate socket to bypass costly JSON serialization
 * Idle instances are reaped (by default after 30 seconds)
+* Events can be emitted from the fork

+## Todo

+* You should also be able to send events to the fork
+* Emitted event arguments should be serialized through the same process as a function execution or callback, so buffers & streams can also be emitted

 ## Examples